 “If you look around this community, a wonderful change is occurring, new housing is being built, the Honickman Learning Center is here, Temple is moving west on Cecil B. Moore Avenue, and now the Wellness Center.
 Times are changing in North Philadelphia, and I’m privileged to be a part of it,“ said Stephen Klein, CEO/President of The Klein Company.

+Total project cost is $19.4 million, including a $3 million operating reserve.
 In addition to the transformational lead gift from Stephen Klein, the Center was established in partnership with Thomas Jefferson University and Hospitals, Jefferson Medical College Department of Family and Community Medicine, Leigh and John Middleton, and the DHHS Health Resources and Services Administration (HRSA).
 This is the third venture of the Middleton Partnership, a collaboration which leverages the support of both public and private funders working together to end homelessness through affordable housing, opportunities for employment, healthcare, and education.

 The goals of Project HOME’s Stephen Klein Wellness Center: